ChristopherWilkerson/DevNotes/InteractiveWebsitesReadMe.md

 Taking into consideration color choices, contrast, and font legibility will help you evaluate new design trends, and reduce the chance of new designs introducing accessibility barriers.

+## July 2, 2024

+the alt "" can be left empty for decorative images and things, but shouldn't be left out entirely.